approov/quickstart-react-native/README.md

 1. Run your ap on a physical device.

-2. Whitelist the simulator so the Approov service always returns a valid token.
+2. Ensure the simulator device is set to always pass so the Approov service always returns a valid token.

 This requires you to first identify your app's device ID on the simulator (see [Extracting the Device ID](https://approov.io/docs/latest/approov-usage-documentation/#extracting-the-device-id)).
-Once you have extracted the device ID, run an Approov device command to add the device whitelisting:
+Once you have extracted the device ID, run an Approov device command to ensure the device always passes:

 ```shell
 $ approov device -add 123-deviceID-abc== -policy default,whitelist,all
 ```

-Once your app is whitelisted on the emulator, you do not have to register your app before receiving valid Approov tokens.
+Once your app is set to always pass on the simulator, you do not have to register your app before receiving valid Approov tokens.

 Note, it is strongly recommended that you test your Approov-integrated app on multiple physical devices before deploying to production.